Cape Haven, Inc. is excited to welcome a new member to Dr. Mary's team of administrators and advisors.

 The attached piece, “Lost,” is the first three pages of a piece that I may continue someday.
 At its core, the story represents the passion that has been instilled into me by Dr. Mary McLaughlin, Executive Director of Cape Haven, Inc. Through Dr. Mary’s mentorship over the past few years, I have learned the necessity of dedication, creativity, and emotional connection in enacting change.
 I hope that “Lost” will inspire readers just as she has inspired me.

 Hello!
 My name is Reagan Graney, and I am a recent graduate of Georgetown University (COL '21).
 I received a B.A. in English and a minor in Studio Art.
-I graduated from Auburn High School in 2017, and I have worked closely with Dr. Mary McLaughlin for the past six years as the designer, developer, and administrator for the Cape Haven Inc. website.
-I'm grateful for the opportunity to share news updates for this incredible nonprofit organization, as well as Dr. Mary's other efforts to help the chronically homeless population in central New York.
+I graduated from Auburn High School in 2017, and I have worked closely with Dr. Mary McLaughlin for the past seven years as the designer, developer, and administrator for the Cape Haven Inc. website.
+Today, I work full-time as a coordinator at National Geographic Content in Washington, D.C.
+I'm grateful for the opportunity to share news updates for this incredible nonprofit organization, as well as Dr. Mary's other efforts to help chronically homeless individuals in central New York.
 Check back soon for more news and information!

 Every time I meet with Dr. Mary McLaughlin, the executive director of Cape Haven, Inc., I am astounded at the genuine compassion and dedication that she shows toward not only this organization, but also the general cause for which it stands, and every other part of her life.
 Dr. Mary’s passionate attitude has allowed her work to be so impactful over the years, and has given her a true grasp and first-hand experience with chronic homelessness.